Bartlesville Radio » News » Dad’s Walk Auction to Benefit Local Nonprofits Friday Night at Osage Casino

 Dad’s Walk Auction to Benefit Local Nonprofits Friday Night at Osage Casino

-The Dad’s Walk Auction will take place Friday, October 25, 2025, at the Osage Casino, offering an evening of live entertainment, community connection, and fundraising for two local causes — Paths to Independence and Hopestone Cancer Support Centre.
+The Dad’s Walk Auction will take place tonight at the Osage Casino and Hotel in Bartlesville.
+They will be offering an evening of live entertainment, community connection, and fundraising for two local causes — Paths to Independence and Hopestone Cancer Support Centre.

 The free, ticketed event begins at 6 p.m. and features casino night activities, a live auction, and a full lineup of musical performances.
 Host Mac Bryan will kick off the night with performances by Taylor Vincent, Aaron Day, Legacy Lowenberg, George Tyner, and Gage Cowart, along with a rendition of Amazing Grace and the National Anthem performed by Heath Owens and Cassidy Smith.